DriveSplat: Unified Neural Gaussian Reconstruction for Dynamic Driving Scenes: Experiments

 \subsection{Datasets}

-\textbf{Waymo}~\cite{sun2020scalability} offers a diverse range of sensor data from both urban and suburban settings.
-We chose 8 sequences recorded under various conditions, including different weather (e.g., foggy and sunny) and traffic scenarios (e.g., city slow roads and highways).
-Additionally, two sequences utilized in OmniRe~\cite{chen2024omnire} were selected for an ablation study to verify non-rigid actor reconstruction performance.
+\textbf{Waymo}~\cite{sun2020scalability} provides a diverse collection of sensor data covering both urban and suburban environments.
+We select 12 sequences captured under a variety of conditions, including different weather settings (e.g., foggy and sunny) and traffic scenarios (e.g., urban low-speed roads and highways).
+Among them, the representative set of 12 sequences consists of 8 sequences from StreetGS~\cite{yan2024street} and 4 sequences from OmniRe~\cite{chen2024omnire}.
+This combination is intentionally chosen to leverage the complementary characteristics of the two datasets.
+StreetGS~\cite{yan2024street} sequences feature challenging background variations but do not contain non-rigid actors, whereas OmniRe~\cite{chen2024omnire} sequences include non-rigid actors while presenting relatively less challenging backgrounds due to the stable ego-view.

 \textbf{KITTI}~\cite{geiger2012we} includes numerous scenes with significant lighting variations, ranging from high-exposure areas to shadowed regions, creating substantial challenges for reconstruction.
 Therefore, evaluating the reconstruction performance on sequences from the KITTI dataset provides a robustness test of the model's resilience to varying environmental conditions.
 We select 3 sequences containing both dynamic non-rigid actors and challenging backgrounds to perform comparative experiments.